 A broad academic, cultural, and intellectual background in the various disciplines of the liberal arts is highly beneficial to students who are considering the legal profession.
 While leading law schools prescribe no one set of courses for students preparing to enter law school, all encourage prelaw students to develop skills in analytic research, communication (both written and oral), and reading comprehension.
-Prelaw students may select any undergraduate major offered at ULV.
+Prelaw students may select any undergraduate major offered at the University of La Verne.